Tone (linguistics): Africa

 Most languages of Sub-Saharan Africa are members of the Niger-Congo family, which is predominantly tonal; notable exceptions are Swahili (in the southeast), most languages spoken in the Senegambia (among them Wolof, Serer and Cangin languages), and Fulani.
 The Afroasiatic languages include both tonal (Chadic, Omotic) and nontonal (Semitic, Berber, Egyptian, and most Cushitic) branches.
 All three Khoisan language families—Khoe, Kx'a and Tuu—are tonal.
-All languages of the Nilotic language family are tonal.
+Most languages of the Nilo-Saharan family are tonal.

 Asia

 Numerous tonal languages are widely spoken in China and Mainland Southeast Asia.
 Sino-Tibetan languages (including Meitei-Lon, Burmese, Mog and most varieties of Chinese; though some, such as Shanghainese, are only marginally tonal) and Kra–Dai languages (including Thai and Lao) are mostly tonal.
 The Hmong–Mien languages are some of the most tonal languages in the world, with as many as twelve phonemically distinct tones.
-Austroasiatic (such as Khmer and Mon) and Austronesian (such as Malay, Javanese, Tagalog, and Maori) languages are mostly non tonal with the rare exception of Austroasiatic languages like Vietnamese, and Austronesian languages like Cèmuhî, Paicî, Drubea, Numèè, Kwenyii, Matbat, Bukawa, Yabem, Ma'ya, and Tsat.
+Austronesian and Austroasiatic languages are mostly non-tonal, with a number of exceptions, e.g. Vietnamese (Austroasiatic), Cèmuhî and Yabem (Austronesian).
 Tones in Vietnamese and Tsat may result from Chinese influence on both languages.
-There were tones in Middle Korean.
-Other languages represented in the region, such as Mongolian, Uyghur, and Japanese belong to language families that do not contain any tonality as defined here.
-In South Asia tonal languages are rare, but some Indo-Aryan languages have tonality, including Punjabi and Dogri, as well as the Eastern Bengali dialects.
+There were tones in Middle Korean and a few tones in Japanese.
+Other languages represented in the region, such as Mongolian and Uyghur, belong to language families that do not contain any tonality as defined here.
+In South Asia tonal languages are rare, but some Indo-Aryan languages have tonality, including Punjabi, Haryanvi, Hindko, Khariboli, and Dogri, Sylheti, Chittagonian, Rohingya, Chakma as well as the Eastern Bengali dialects.

-America
+Americas

 A large number of North, South and Central American languages are tonal, including many of the Athabaskan languages of Alaska and the American Southwest (including Navajo), and the Oto-Manguean languages of Mexico.
 Among the Mayan languages, which are mostly non-tonal, Yucatec (with the largest number of speakers), Uspantek, and one dialect of Tzotzil have developed tone systems.
 The Ticuna language of the western Amazon is perhaps the most tonal language of the Americas.
 Other languages of the western Amazon have fairly simple tone systems as well.
 However, although tone systems have been recorded for many American languages, little theoretical work has been completed for the characterization of their tone systems.
 In different cases, Oto-Manguean tone languages in Mexico have been found to possess tone systems similar to both Asian and African tone languages.